satya-das/cib/README.md

 ## 1\.
 Overview
  CIB is an architecture to make it possible to publish compiler independent and ABI stable C++ library.
  CIB is also a tool that implements `cib architecture` for a given library headers.
  CIB architecture allows one binary component to use classes and functions defined in another binary component that may be built using different compiler.
 CIB architecture also ensures ABI stability between binary components unless previously published contract is broken.
-The cases for which the earlier contract gets broken is significantly fewer in number compared to the case when CIB is not used.
+The cases for which the earlier contract gets broken is significantly fewer compared to the case when CIB is not used.
 CIB can also be used as plugin architecture of application.

 _In this document the binary component that exposes its classes will be called **Library**, a library can be an executable or a **DLL/SO**.
 The component that is compiled using SDK of the library will be called client of that library._

 **Please note that CIB is an architecture that can be implemented using hand written code.
 It is just that it can be tedious to do that for large scale project and so we may need a tool.
-This github project is for developing a tool that implements CIB architecture.**
+This github project is for describing what excatly is CIB architecture and also for developing a tool that implements it.**

 <a name="cibfeatures"></a>

 ## 2\.
 CIB Features
+  - **ABI Compatibility** aka Compiler Independence: Library and clients can use their own choice of compilers.
-  - Clients don't need to recompile just because library headers are modified unless breaking changes are done by library.
+  - **ABI Stability**: Clients don't need to recompile with new headers unless an existing function is removed.
-  - Clients of library will keep working, without recompiling, with new version of library.
-  - Newer clients too can work with older library. _Some precautions is needed by both library and client for this._
+  - **Forward Compatibility**: Newer clients can work with older library. _Some precautions is needed by both library and client for this._
-  - Functions, methods (including virtual methods) can be reordered in SDK without breaking ABI stability.
+  - **ABI Resilience**: Virtual functions can be reordered in SDK without breaking ABI stability.
+With CIB there are other cases of ABI resilience too.
-  - Clients can use library provided classes without linking with the library at compile time.
+  - **Perfect Isolation**: Clients can use library provided classes without access to original complete definition of library classes.
-  - Clients and library will remain compatible even when there are changes that generally make them incompatible.
-Lists of such changes are mentioned below.

  **Some of these features are provided by COM.
 But CIB has other advantages over COM.**

   - Clients can define new classes by deriving from concrete classes provided by library (*note that it is made possible even when complete class definition is not available to client*).
   - No need to write interface definition files (.idl/.odl files).
   - No need to maintain order of virtual functions across releases.
-  - No need to maintain order of data members of structs.
-  - No need to have a size member in struct. *This is a big hack almost all C/C++ library uses*.
   - No need to declare all functions as pure virtual.
 CIB allows a class to export all kind of methods like static, virtual, pure virtual, inline etc. Only thing is that an inline function will actually make a proper function call when called from across the component boundary.
   - CIB , unlike COM, works on all platforms.